 - Fleur de Lys

 Rambling country pub in a building dating to 17th century - beware low beams!
+There are several separate rooms and numerous tables, chairs and settles.
 Open fires give it a welcoming feel; good food, including an interesting selection of pies.
 New management since summer 2014.

 - Majors Green

 (0121) 474 5904

 Reopened in June 2014 after a significant refurbishment and rebranding as a Greene King pub.
 Up to five real ales - Greene King IPA and Abbott, usually one Timothy Taylors beer plus two other guests.

 - Drawbridge 5 Drawbridge Road Majors Green B90 1DD (0121) 474 5904

 A welcome addition to Olton; as its name suggests, Platform Three is a stone's throw from Olton railway station.
 While describing itself as a wine bar, it also has three hand pulls; at the time of writing, there are no regular beers.
 Instead, it's expected that regional beers will feature, including Batham's - a rarity in Solihull.
 One half is used for dining, though for special events it may all be used for drinkers.